Auctionata

 Auctionata was an online auction house and eCommerce company specializing in luxury goods, art, antiques and collectibles based in Berlin with offices in New York.
 Auctionata had a team of 250 art experts who worked on commission and were not directly employed by Auctionata.
 These experts were paid by the minute via PayPal for valuing, authenticating, and curating objects including art, cars, watches, antiques.
 Since opening in February 2012, Auctionata had evaluated and verified over 21,000 pieces of art.
 Notably, Auctionata's experts discovered a watercolor by Egon Schiele, which was valued at a starting price of $1.3 million (€1 million).
 Auctionata was declared insolvent on February 29, 2017 by announcing it had ceased operations.

 History

-Auctionata was founded in 2012 by Alexander Zacke, Susanne Zacke and Georg Untersalmberger with investment capital provided by the Georg von Holtzbrinck Publishing Group and the Otto GmbH Group.
+Auctionata was founded in 2012 by Alexander Zacke, Susanne Zacke and Georg Untersalmberger with investment capital provided by the Holtzbrinck Publishing Group and the Otto GmbH Group.
 The online shop was launched in September 2012, and Auctionata's first auction was held in December 2012.

 On 22 May 2013, Auctionata announced a strategic partnership with Chrono24, a large specialty marketplace for luxury watches.
 This partnership included 52 auctions over several years.

 In February 2013, Auctionata raised $20.2 million of funding through investment firms Earlybird Venture Capital, E.ventures, Bright Capital, Edward Shenderovich of Kite Ventures, as well as with previous funders Holtzbrinck, Otto and the Raffay Group.

 In March 2015, Auctionata raised €42 million ($45 million) from a group of investors led by Bernard Arnault, the Polish private equity fund MCI Management SA and the Hearst Media Corporation.